 Example of HES data

-If you request to see data held about you in HES, it will look like this:
+An example of a request to see data held about you in HES.

 Patient information on medical visits and treatments